ianhunterharold/guided-module-one-project-assessment-seattle-web-082619/README.md

 - bundle install
 - gem install colorize

+Then run rake db:migrate, and rake db:seed.
+Once you have migrated the databases and seeded them with data you can play around with the app!

 Please run file out of terminal with the command line:    rake cli

 ![Name Interface](./username_interface.png "Name Interface")